 What if you still need help?

 If you read all of this and are still overwhelmed and have no desire to plan your own meals, there are LOTS of resources that do the planning for you.
-Did you know that I write frugal meal plans every month?
-Yup!
-They are designed to help you eat well and maximize your food dollars.
+Did you know that I have Healthy Budget Meal Plans you can purchase?
+That’s right!
+They are done for you plans that contain all the recipes you need for dinner, prep notes, at a glance calendar, and options for breakfast, lunch, and dinner.
+They are designed to be family-friendly, easy, healthy, and budget conscious.

 I hope you found that helpful.
 Start meal planning and you will be well on your way to meeting your health goals, eating together as a family, and reducing your food bill.